 Before specialising in Holocaust education, Emma was Head of History in a school in Kent.
 Now working at the Centre for Holocaust Education, she teaches across all of the Centre’s professional development programmes and also works on the Centre’s Beacon School Programme for teachers leading their schools in Holocaust education; this programme involves teacher residentials in London and Poland.

 Prior to joining the Centre in 2010, she worked at Imperial War Museum London (IWM) and her last role was leading the Holocaust (formal) education provision.
 Working with both the IWM Holocaust Exhibition and Crimes Against Humanity exhibition in London, she developed and led sessions for school groups, ITE groups and members of the Police and Army.
-Her work at the museum also included updating the 2009 IWM publication Reflections and revising the student audio guides for the Holocaust Exhibition.
+Her work at the museum also included editing the 2009 IWM publication Reflections and revising the student audio guides for the Holocaust Exhibition.

 Whilst at the Museum, Emma led the IWM Fellowship in Holocaust Education, a Masters-accredited international teacher development programme involving residential seminars in London and Jerusalem and site visits to Lithuania and Poland.
 During her time at the Museum she also contributed to the UK delegation to the International Holocaust Remembrance Alliance (IHRA).
 Over the years she has spoken at teacher seminars and conferences in England, The Netherlands, Hungary, Croatia and Greece.